ehlesp/smallab-k8s-pve-guide/G008 - Host hardening 02 ~ Alternative administrator user.md

 Is in the `pam` realm of the PVE node where the `root` user exists, like in any other Linux distribution.
 This same user is also registered within the user management of your Proxmox VE, and it is the only user you have initially to log in the Proxmox VE web console.
 This means that the `root` user was created first in the `pam` realm, and then linked to your node's Proxmox VE authentication system by the installation process.

-At this point, let me show you how to find the user management screen in your PVE's web console.
-It's at the `Datacenter` level, as an option called `Users` under `Permissions`.
+Let me show you how to find the user management screen in your PVE's web console.
+It is available at the `Datacenter` level, as an option called `Users` under `Permissions`.

 ![Proxmox VE user management screen](images/g008/pve_user_management_screen.webp "Proxmox VE user management screen")